 This tutorial will not cover how to compile Boundary from source, but compiling from source is covered in the README for those who want to be sure they're compiling source they trust into the final binary.

-Note: HCP Boundary requires version 0.11.0 to be installed.
-Previous versions will not function as expected when used with HCP Boundary.
+HCP Boundary requires version 0.12.0 to be installed.
+Previous versions may not function as expected when used with HCP Boundary.